 If your skin condition appeared from nowhere, is localized to one area, and does not itch or burn, it could be a wart.
 Continue reading to determine whether warts fit your condition and get in touch with our board-certified dermatologists by calling West Dermatology at 888-554-8740 or filling out the online contact form.
-Our advanced treatments can get rid of your condition and restore your appearance as soon as possible.
+Our advanced treatments in Arizona, Nevada, or California can get rid of your condition and restore your appearance as soon as possible.

 What are Warts?

 Warts are flesh-toned tumors, usually small- to medium-sized, which raise from the skin anywhere on the body.
 Often, warts affect one concentrated part of a person’s body such as just hands or just feet.
 Warts come in five types:

 Common warts, also called ‘dome’ warts, are small and rough, and most often grow on fingers and hands.
 Common warts usually disappear on their own, but can be removed if they are unsightly or in the way.

 Periungual Warts are warts that develop under the fingernail or toenail.
 They often appear bumpy – like cauliflower – and lighter than the surrounding flesh.
 Periungual warts are more hazardous than common warts because they can lift the nail and cause damage to the nail bed.

 Filiform Warts are long, narrow warts that often appear on the face.
 Filiform warts sometimes travel in clusters and gather around the lips or eyes.
 They are not dangerous but can be itchy and become irritated with repetitive scratching or rubbing.
 Contact us in Arizona, Nevada, and California for treatment.